Solar-network/docs/docs/exchanges/api-guide.md

   console.log(blocks); // all blocks matching the search criteria
 ```

-## Create and Broadcast Transactions
+## Create and broadcast transactions

 To create transactions, make use of the **transactionBuilder** module of `@solar-network/crypto`.
 First, install the package from pnpm or equivalent: